liamloads/multiplication/README.md

 ## About

 #### Description
-This is the fastest command line tool for calculating differences of big numbers with infinite precision.
+This is a fast command line tool for calculating multiplication with infinite precision.

 It's written in C with extreme efficiency and simplicity.